oampsoftware/blog/docs/about.md

 permalink: /about/
 ---

-My name is Geoff Nichols.
-This site contains reference material that I find interesting.
+My name is Geoff Nichols and I created this site to contain reference material that I find interesting.
 This will mostly include all things related to management of embedded devices or `OAMP Software`.

 The acronym OAMP describes some common areas of concern:
 1. Operations